Your Daily Scrum is almost certainly killing your team, and probably not for the reasons you think.

 Among all the agile practices that one could adopt, advisers very commonly recommend "The Daily Scrum" and "Retrospectives" as places to start.
 They reason that these tools lead directly to more improvement sooner than any of the other practices.
 They also reason that since these practices do not require any technical infrastructure, everyone can start doing them right away.
 Unfortunately, both The Daily Scrum and Retrospectives shine a massive spotlight on a group's trust issues.
 People in high-trust environments find them very effective at directing their focus towards managing risks; however, people in low-trust environments don't have the tools nor feel the safety to deal with their lack of trust, and shining a spotlight on this problem often makes the situation worse.

-Your Daily Scrum fails precisely because it makes worse a problem that it’s intended to solve.
+Your Daily Scrum fails precisely because it worsens a problem that it's intended to solve.
 Your Daily Scrum scares away the very people it most needs to help.
 Even if you can rebuild their trust, many of them will view the Daily Scrum with suspicion, even contempt, for the rest of their careers.
 Woo!

 So What Now?